juhasev/sample-ninja-help/project-dashboard.md

 ### Project progress chart

 This chart plots the Daily and Hourly project progress.
-(Image of 7th April 11.00)
+The chart is automatically scaled to fit the running project duration.

 The chart can be broken down per hour of the project in terms of the following survey intervactions: